Lulu (singer): Early chart hits

 In 1964, under the wing of Marion Massey, she was signed to Decca Records.
 While only fifteen, her version of the Isley Brothers' "Shout", credited to "Lulu & the Luvvers", and delivered in a raucous but mature voice, peaked at No. 7 on the UK chart.
-Massey guided her career for more than 25 years, for most of which time they were partners in business, and Massey's husband Mark produced some of Lulu's recordings.
+Massey guided her career for more than 25 years, for most of which time they were partners in business, and Massey's husband Mark London produced some of Lulu's recordings.

 After the success of "Shout", Lulu's next charting single was "Leave a Little Love" in 1965, which returned her to the UK Top Ten.
 Her next record, "Try to Understand", made the Top 40.

 In 1966, Lulu toured Poland with the Hollies, being the first British female singer to appear live behind the Iron Curtain.
 In the same year, she recorded two German-language tracks, "Wenn du da bist" and "So fing es an", for the Decca Germany label.
 All her Decca recordings were made available in 2009 on a 2-CD set entitled Shout!, issued on RPM Records.
 After two hit singles with the Luvvers, Lulu embarked on a solo career.

-After failing to reach the charts in 1966, Lulu left Decca and signed with Columbia, to be produced by Mickie Most.
+After failing to reach the chart in 1966, Lulu left Decca and signed with Columbia, to be produced by Mickie Most.
 She returned to the UK singles chart in April 1967, reaching No. 6 with "The Boat That I Row", written by Neil Diamond.
 All seven singles she cut with Mickie Most made the UK Singles Chart, ending with "Boom Bang-A-Bang" reaching number 2 in 1969.
 When Most died in 2003, Lulu was full of praise for him and told the BBC that they had been very close.

 Lulu made her acting debut in 1967 To Sir, with Love, a British vehicle for Sidney Poitier.
 Lulu both acted in the film and sang the title song, with which she had a major hit in the United States, reaching No. 1.
 "To Sir with Love" became the best-selling single of 1967 in the United States.
 It sold well in excess of one million copies and was awarded a gold disc, being ranked by Billboard magazine as the number 1 song of the year.
-In the UK, "To Sir With Love" was released on the B-side of "Let's Pretend", a number 11 hit.
+In the UK, "To Sir With Love" was released on the B-side of "Let's Pretend", a No. 11 hit.